Saikrishnamotaparthi/AUTO-CERTIFICATE-GENERATOR/README.md

 ## Execution Process

-### 1. Open Google Sheets
+### Manual Execution

-Go to Google Sheets and open the spreadsheet you want to work with.
+1. **Open Google Sheets**: Go to Google Sheets and open the spreadsheet you want to work with.

-### 2. Access the Script Editor
-- Click on "Extensions" in the menu at the top.
+2. **Access the Script Editor**: Click on "Extensions" > "Apps Script".
-- Select "Apps Script" from the dropdown menu.

-### 3. Script Editor Window
-A new tab or window will open with the Google Apps Script editor.

-### 4. Write Your Script
-You’ll see a default function called `myFunction()`.
-Edit the Script with the provided `APP_SCRIP_code`.

-### 5. Save Your Script
-- Click on the "File" menu in the script editor and select "Save".
-- Give your project a name and click "OK".

-### 6. Run Your Script
-- To run a script function, click on the dropdown menu near the top left of the script editor (it usually shows `createCertificates`).
-- Select the function `createCertificates()` to run.
-- Click the "Run" button (a triangle icon) to execute the selected function.
+3. **Run the Script**: Select the `createCertificates` function from the dropdown in the script editor, then click the "Run" button.

+### Automatic Execution

+- Once the `onEdit` trigger is set up, the script will automatically run whenever new data is entered in the specified column.

-### 7. Authorize Your Script
+### Authorize Your Script

-The first time you run the script, you might need to authorize it.
+- The first time you run the script or trigger, you may need to authorize it.
 Follow the on-screen prompts to grant the necessary permissions.

 ## License

 This script is provided as-is, without any warranty or guarantee of functionality.
 Feel free to modify and adapt it to suit your specific needs.